UnSplit: Data-Oblivious Model Inversion, Model Stealing, and Label Inference Attacks Against Split Learning: Introduction

 \section{Introduction}

-There has been a remarkable growth in the interest towards deep neural networks (DNNs) in the last decade, as they surpassed previous state-of-the-art machine learning models in many tasks, such as speech recognition \citep{chiu_state---art_2018} and natural language processing \citep{brown_language_2020}.
-Aside from theoretical developments in DNN architectures and training methods, there has been two trends that still fuel this growth to date: increasing computing power, and availability of large data sets.
-Training a DNN with millions, even billions of parameters is an expensive task that requires significant computing power.
+There has been two trends that has fueled the recent growth in the interest towards deep neural networks (DNNs): increasing computing power, and availability of large datasets.
+Training a DNN with millions or billions of parameters is an expensive task that requires significant computing power.
 It is also known that having access to large high-quality training data alone is generally enough to increase a model's performance \citep{halevy_unreasonable_2009}.
-Due to these reasons, distributed and outsourced approaches to model training that split the data storage and compute loads among multiple nodes have attracted attention in recent years.
+Due to these reasons, distributed and outsourced approaches to model training that split the data storage and computation loads among multiple nodes have attracted attention.

-\textbf{Federated learning} \citep{bonawitz_towards_2019, konecny_federated_2016, konecny_federated_2017} and \textit{split learning} (SplitNN) \citep{gupta_distributed_2018, vepakomma_split_2018, vepakomma_no_2018} are two distributed deep learning frameworks proposed to further the two trends described above.
-They achieve their goal by (i) enabling more efficient training of DNNs on devices with limited capabilities (e.g. smartphones, IoT devices), and (ii) making it possible for multiple data holders to collaboratively train a DNN without sharing their private data.
+\textit{Federated learning} \citep{bonawitz_towards_2019, konecny_federated_2016} and \textit{split learning} (SplitNN) \citep{gupta_distributed_2018, vepakomma_split_2018, vepakomma_no_2018} are two distributed deep learning frameworks proposed to further the two trends described above, by (i) enabling more efficient training of DNNs on devices with limited capabilities (e.g. smartphones), and (ii) allowing multiple data holders to train a DNN without sharing, but utilizing, their aggregate data.
 However, various studies have shown that these techniques leak information \citep{calandrino_you_2011, he_model_2019, li_label_2021, zhao_idlg_2020, zhu_deep_2019, fredrikson_model_2015}.
-These distributed frameworks are promising a leap forward in fields like healthcare, which comes with stringent data privacy regulations.
-Thus, it is of critical importance to ensure that distributed neural network training is also privacy preserving.
+Especially for strictly-regulated fields such as healthcare, it is of critical importance to ensure that distributed neural network training is also privacy-preserving.